mdblp/platform/docs/UpdatedData.md

 Here we are introducing 2 new fields in the bolus objects:
 - `prescriptor`: same as above in `food`.
 This field is optional.
 - `insulinOnBoard`: amount of active insulin estimated by the system.
-This field will be accepted when `prescriptor` is either `auto` or `auto-altered`.
+This field will be accepted when `prescriptor` is either `auto` or `hybrid`.
 It will be ignored for `manual` entries.

 ```json
 {